-After publishing my recent Falling Hard for Accurate History in Fiction post, I discovered these additional remaining citations from vintage etiquette manuals and books and decided to share them as further supporting evidence.
+After publishing my recent Falling Hard for Accurate History in Fiction post, I discovered more original quotes.
+These additional citations came from vintage etiquette manuals and books.
+I decided to share them as further supporting evidence.

 “Lift your hat to a lady when she greets you in public (Merely touching the brim or a slight “tip” of the hat was very rude).”

 Source: Civil War Etiquette: Martine’s Handbook of Vulgarisms in Conversation.
 Cited within Basic Social Rules for Gentlemen in an article titled The Language of Nineteenth Century Etiquette Books.